Multi-task Learning-based CSI Feedback Design in Multiple Scenarios

 This phenomenon can be explained from the perspective of transfer learning.
-For the Indoor task, the small sampling range and the high sample similarity guarantee an easy-handled subtask, where 100,000 training samples are enough for NN to grasp the feature representation.
-However, mixing training with other samples with large differences only leads to performance loss of network in the current task.
-That is, Outdoor samples bring negative transfer effect to the Indoor task.
+The small sampling range and high sample similarity of the Indoor task make it an easy-handled subtask, where 100,000 training samples are sufficient for the NN to grasp the feature representation.
+However, mixing training with other samples with large differences only leads to a performance loss of the network in the current task.
+Thus, Outdoor samples bring a negative transfer effect to the Indoor task.
 In this situation, M-to-M is a better selection for the Indoor task than S-to-S, and then the MTL-based improved version, S-to-M, can be adopted for the convenience of UE.
-For the Outdoor task, the sampling range enlarges to 100 times of the Indoor task and 100,000 samples are far less enough for training, which explains why NN always obtains worse performance than on the Indoor task.
-Owning to the large differences between the Indoor/Outdoor samples, adding additional Indoor samples could hardly bring any valuable assistance for NN to fit the feature distribution of the Outdoor samples.
+For the Outdoor task, the sampling range is much larger than that of the Indoor task, and 100,000 samples are not enough for training, which explains why the NN always obtains worse performance than on the Indoor task.
+Due to the large differences between the Indoor/Outdoor samples, adding additional Indoor samples hardly provides any valuable assistance to the NN to fit the feature distribution of the Outdoor samples.
 Thus, the performances of the three modes on the Outdoor task are almost identical.
-To avoid formidable tasks like the Outdoor-task, we can appropriately narrow the sampling range to improve the sample similarity, i.e., further segment the 200 m $\times$ 200 m Outdoor sampling place and decompose this complex task into several easy-handling sub-tasks, where our S-to-M mode can bring noticeable performance enhancement.
+To avoid formidable tasks like the Outdoor task, we can appropriately narrow the sampling range to improve the sample similarity by further segmenting the 200 m $\times$ 200 m Outdoor sampling place and decomposing this complex task into several easy-handling sub-tasks, where our S-to-M mode can bring noticeable performance enhancement.